 Co-Director, Center for Research on Children in the United States

 Interests: Developmental psychology; child development and public policy; effects of early care and education on early development.

-Assistant Professor - Human Development & Public Policy (website)
+Provost's Distinguished Associate Professor - Human Development & Public Policy

 Interests: Early child development; environmental influences on development (parenting, family structure, and socioeconomic context); developmental perspectives on child and family policy.

 Professor - Developmental Cognitive Neuroscience

 Interests: Neurobiological basis of normal and disordered development of executive control (e.g. Attention Deficit Disorder, Autism) using functional magnetic resonance imaging (fMRI) and behavioral methods.